 If you talk to any travel therapist, they’ll tell you that your recruiter and company can make or break your experience with traveling!
 This is of utmost importance for new grads, because you will want support and mentorship as you begin to look for your first few travel jobs.
 You need a recruiter who gets you, your wants, and your needs as a new grad therapist.
 You want a recruiter who will be in your corner, going to bat for you with your best interest in mind, not just the best interest of the travel company or the client (facility).
 Many travel therapy companies offer some form of new graduate mentorship program, whether in the form of a mentor by phone or by placing you at “new grad friendly” facilities.
 These are things you will want to consider when choosing a company.

-For more information on how to best choose a travel therapy company and recruiter, check out this article, or send us a message and we can give you personalized company and recruiter recommendations for you based on your situation!
+For more information on how to best choose a travel therapy company and recruiter, check out this article.

 3. Find a great first travel therapy job.